 It is freezing as hell and I just want to go home – but I’m already home.

 The guy serving there has a cheeky smile on his face.
 He is ginger like a carrot.
-In Rome, you rarely see ginger people around you, and if you do, they are certainly not smiling.
+In Italy, you see ginger people around you rarely, and if you do, they are certainly not smiling.
 Gingers are so damn touchy in Italy.
-This one also happens to be taller than me, which is a quite rare occurrence in my country.
+This one also happens to be taller than me, which – generally speaking – is a quite rare occurrence.

 Italians may do it better but surely not taller.